js-emacs/js2-refactor.el/README.md

  * `iv` is `inline-var`: Replaces all instances of a variable with its initial value.
  * `rv` is `rename-var`: Renames the variable on point and all occurrences in its lexical scope.
  * `vt` is `var-to-this`: Changes local `var a` to be `this.a` instead.
+ * `ao` is `arguments-to-object`: Replaces arguments to a function call with an object literal of named arguments.
+Requires yasnippets.

 There are also some minor conveniences bundled: